volkovacodes/Block_Codes/README.md

+**!!!
+SEC is currently limits automatic downloads!!!
+The code is not adjusted to these changes **

 # Block_Codes

 This GitHub page describes construction of the data in the paper "Is Blockholder Diversity Detrimental?" by Miriam Schwartz-Ziv and Ekaterina Volkova (2020)